 Interestingly, I have been to 11 total eclipses, yet my only view of shadow bands came during an annular eclipse (when a ring of the sun's disk remains visible around the moon).
 On May 30, 1984, from Greenville, South Carolina, for about 90 seconds before and after the annular phase I caught sight of very weak smoky bands that displayed little movement but appeared to shimmer, resembling sunlight passing over a radiator or ripples of sunshine at the bottom of a breeze-stirred pool.

 How to observe

 It also seems that the most intense bands are seen in warm, dry areas and not from coastal areas or from shipboard.
-This would seem to suggest that for the upcoming eclipse you would be more likely to see shadow bands from Casper, Wyoming, or St. Joseph, Missouri, as opposed to Lincoln City, Oregon, or Charleston, South Carolina.
+This would seem to suggest that for the upcoming eclipse you would be more likely to see shadow bands from Texas, Oklahoma or Arkansas, as opposed to Cleveland, Ohio or Hamilton, Ontario.

 Good luck in planning your observations and carrying them out!

 Breaking space news, the latest updates on rocket launches, skywatching events and more!

 Joe Rao is Space.com's skywatching columnist, as well as a veteran meteorologist and eclipse chaser who also serves as an instructor and guest lecturer at New York's Hayden Planetarium.
 He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications.
 Joe is an 8-time Emmy-nominated meteorologist who served the Putnam Valley region of New York for over 21 years.
 You can find him on Twitter and YouTube tracking lunar and solar eclipses, meteor showers and more.
 To find out Joe's latest project, visit him on Twitter.